raustin9/ImageProcessing/README.md

 * Grayscale: user can grayscale an image
 * Diffmap: user can input two images, and it will output the differneces between them
 * Encode Message: akin to steganography, a user can input a message and image, and the message will be encoded into the image
-* Decode Message: the user can inut an image that has a message encoded, and it will output the encoded message
+* Decode Message: the user can input an image that has a message encoded, and it will output the encoded message